Distributionally Robust Wireless Semantic Communication with Large AI Models: Conclusion

 \section{Conclusion}

-In this paper, we have introduced \textit{Wasserstein distributionally robust wireless semantic communication}, a novel framework designed to enhance the robustness and adaptability of wireless SemCom in the presence of semantic and channel-level uncertainties.
-By formulating the problem within a bi-level WDRO framework, the proposed approach explicitly mitigates semantic interpretation errors and transmission distortions, two key bottlenecks in practical semantic communication systems.
+In this paper, we introduce \OurAlg, a novel framework designed to enhance the robustness of wireless SemCom in the presence of semantic and channel-level uncertainties.
+By formulating the problem within a bilevel, distributionally robust optimization problem, our approach mitigates semantic interpretation errors and transmission distortions.
 Theoretical analyses establish robustness guarantees under distributional shifts at both semantic and physical layers, while extensive experiments across multiple modalities and communication settings demonstrate consistent performance improvements over state-of-the-art baselines.
-These findings underscore the efficacy of integrating WDRO principles into next-generation task-oriented wireless communication.
-Despite its strengths, the proposed framework has several limitations.
-First, the computational overhead associated with solving nested WDRO problems may hinder real-time deployment in resource-constrained wireless environments.
-Second, the current implementation assumes access to approximate Wasserstein radii and requires tuning dual parameters, which may not generalize well across all scenarios.
-Future work may explore efficient surrogate formulation to address such limitations.
+These findings underscore the efficacy of integrating principled, worst-case optimization into next-generation task-oriented wireless communication. \blue{Despite its strengths, the framework presents limitations that guide future research.
+First, the bilevel optimization incurs extra computational overhead during offline training.
+Future work will therefore focus on exploring more efficient surrogate formulations to reduce this training complexity.
+Second, a comprehensive evaluation under dynamic, time-varying channel conditions is needed to fully validate the framework's practical applicability in mobile scenarios.}